estanqueiroa/awscode/cloudformation/costs-monitor/README.md

 * pEmail: The email address to receive the billing alarm notifications.
 * pAlarmThreshold: The threshold of estimated charges in USD that will trigger the billing alarm.
-* pScheduleEvent: The schedule for the Lambda function to run (default is daily at 11 PM GMT).
+* pScheduleEvent: The schedule for the Lambda function to run (default is daily at 4 AM GMT).

 ## Outputs